-Assessment of Student Learning in Clinical Education
+Assesses Student Learning in Clinical Education

-The DCE, or designated alternate, as primary instructor for all part- and full-time clinical practice courses, will be responsible for assigning student grades, as described.
+The DCE, as primary instructor for all six part- and full-time clinical practice courses, will be responsible for assigning student grades, as described.
 See the PT Clinical Education Manual for details regarding the role of the DCE and the instruments used in the assessment of student learning during the clinical education experiences.

-Assessment of Clinical Education Sites & Faculty
+Assesses Clinical Education Sites & Faculty